cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes gave a slight nod.
 "I expected no less."

 Lady Blackwood held her head high.
 "You underestimated my son, Colonel.
 He was more than a piece in your schemes."

 ![Chapter 10 B](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter10B.webp)

 The man who had orchestrated so much devastation was led away in handcuffs, his bravado replaced by a grim, silent resignation.

+## Chapter 16: Echoes of Honour

 Holmes’s gaze locked onto William.
 “Tell me, do you believe Edward died a fool?
 That he deserved nothing from you?”